Vacation Rentals on the Rise: How Mallorca Can Balance Daily Life and Guests

 How many vacation rentals can Mallorca tolerate?
 A question between croissants and traffic noise

 You notice it in small ways: in the morning the queue at the bakery in Port de Sóller is a little longer, coffee is served with friendly calm at the Olivar market in Palma, and bike racks click on car roofs on the road toward Llucmajor.
-The numbers confirm what the island feels: vacation rentals and other non-hotel accommodations are booming.
+The numbers confirm what the island feels: vacation rentals are booming.
 The central question is therefore quite pragmatic: how can we balance many guests' desire for an "authentic" Mallorca experience with the everyday life of residents?

 Analysis: Why the trend is not just a holiday phenomenon but a local one